vechain/vevote/docs/VeVote.md

 ### 3. **Active**

-- Voting begins at the specified `startTime`
+- Voting begins at the specified `startBlock`
 - Snapshot taken for voter eligibility and power
 - Each Node can vote once